blumenthal/ubx_robotscenegraph/README.md

 [updated](http://www.best-of-robotics.org/brics_3d/classbrics__3d_1_1rsg_1_1ISceneGraphUpdate.html)
 with its respective API.
-In order to use that C++ API in your own program a dedicated *World Model Agent* has to be spawned, the communication infrastructure (ZMQ or ROS) has to be added manually and it has to be connect it to the other World Model Agent wihtin **SHARPA World Model**.
+In order to use that C++ API in your own program a dedicated *World Model Agent* has to be spawned, the communication infrastructure (ZMQ or ROS) has to be added manually and it has to be connected to the other World Model Agent wihtin **SHERPA World Model**.

 As an alternative, the SHARPA World Model provides a **JSON API** that allows to send graph operatins via ZMQ.
 Examples for using the JSON API can be found for a [Task Specification Tree](examples/tst/README.md)